RecklessSnips/300229429_Portfolio/README.md

 # CSI 3140 Lab 1

-## Purpose of the repository
+## Purpose

-This repository is for the task of the CSI 3140 lab1.
+The purpose of this repository is to complete the task of the CSI 3140 lab1 part 1.

-## Group member
+## Portfolio

-My teammate is Ruoyu Liu 300176134
+Name: Chenxuan Gao
+Student Number: 300229429